Shinjuku Japan

 The Food

 We had a few drinks with Matt at the Hub then had a late dinner at Coco.
-While we were having dinner there, I overheard the waitress said to the other customer “you guys order already?”
+While we were having dinner there, I overheard the waitress say to the other customer “you guys order already?”
 I’ve got a strong urge to ask her if she’s from Malaysia.
 But then I heard her speaking in Japanese and I started to doubt myself.
-However, I still couldn’t shake the feeling that she might be from Malaysia.
-So, before we left, I approached and ask her, and yes I was right.
-She told me that she studies there and in order to get a part-time job, she needs to be able to converse in Japanese.

 The next morning we had our breakfast near the hotel and ordered via the kiosk machine.
 I had a premium beef with rice with an egg @ ¥360.

-We walked to Shinjuku Gyoen National Garden & Meiji Memorial Picture Gallery, but we didn’t realise that it closed on every Monday.
+We walked to Shinjuku Gyoen National Garden & Meiji Memorial Picture Gallery, but we didn’t realise that it closed every Monday.

 Unique car park in Japan